growr-xyz/growr-documentation/flows/C-Risk-Mgmt-1-Credentials.md

     Distributor App-->>Borrower: "Issued credential"
     deactivate Distributor App
 ```
+This issuing process could be part of the Onboarding process ([Borrower Onboarding section](./B-Borrower-Onboarding.md)) or could be executed on-demand.
 Several examples of verifiable credentials are presented in the sections below.
 ### KYC Credentials
 In regulated custodial model, a verifiable credential for successfully passed KYC process (including AML/CFT risk check) is a must.
 Individual KYC credential can be requested from the Borrowers, when applying for a loan.
 In addition, institutional KYC credential could be requsted from investors, when trying to create a pond or pool, or when trying to deposit funds in it.